GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 This document serves as the central blueprint, strategic roadmap, and evolving development log for the Intelligent Standards Assistant (ISA) project.
 It tracks architectural decisions, feature implementations, and adherence to the strategic vision, which aims for ISA to become an "Albert Einstein of GS1 standards development" through advanced AI methodologies.

-**The `ISAIntelligent-Standards-Assistant-(ISA)-X1` feature branch, containing foundational work and initial AI flow implementations, was successfully merged into the `main` branch.
-The `ISAIntelligent-Standards-Assistant-(ISA)-X1` branch can now be safely deleted from the remote repository.**

 ## Development Log and Status Updates

 *   **2024-05-19 (Self-initiated based on previous "Next Action"):**